Olive Oil Made to Measure

 The Health Claim that Verified Hippocrates

 It seemed so simple back in 2012.
 The EU 432/2012 health claim for polyphenols in olive oil was just approved.
 It simply stated that if an olive oil contained at least 250mg of specific polyphenols per kg then a health claim can be made that polyphenols in olive oil help reduce LDL oxidation.
 This claim can be printed on the label of olive oils made in the EU.
 Coincidentally, Dr. Prokopios Magiatis and his team released the results of their research that stunned the olive oil industry during the same month of November 2012.

 They developed a method to measure the phenolic compounds quickly and accurately.
 This accurate measurement of each phenolic compound quickly uncovered the reason Hippocrates and Dioscourides insisted that medicinal olive oil could only be made from green unripened olives from specific varieties.
-The most plentiful phenolic compound in 90% of the Greek varieties of olives when picked green was oleocanthal.
+The most plentiful phenolic compound in 90% of the Greek varieties of olives when picked green and properly milled was oleocanthal.
 This compound was discovered to have a very similar effect as ibuprofen is 2005 by Gary Beauchamp.
 Since Hippocrates used this type of olive oil to treat inflammatory diseases and conditions, the reason was obvious.
 Without knowing about polyphenols Hippocrates and Dioscourides knew they were plentifull only in early harvest olive oil and recognized their enhanced health benefit.
 "Let Food be thy Medicine and Let Medicine be thy Food" was the first instance of a health claim.